glotzerlab/garnett/doc/readerswriters.rst

 CIF
 ---

-The *cif*-format is a *text-based* format primarily used in the context of crystallography.
+The `Crystallographic Information File (CIF) <https://www.iucr.org/resources/cif>`_ format is a *text-based* format primarily used in the context of crystallography.

 .. autoclass:: garnett.reader.CifFileReader
     :members: